webhooq/webhooq/README.md

 Status
 ------
 Webhooq follows a 'release early, release often' development model.
 We are just finishing the PoC phase, there are and will be bugs.
 Today, we are not production-ready.
 Development is focused on providing a complete implementation of the goals listed above first even if it affects performance initially.
+Outstanding tasks are documented in TODO.md

 Building Webhooq
 ----------------
-##### Assemble an executable jar.
+##### Assemble an self-contained executable jar.
 ```
 mvn clean compile test assembly:single
 ```